Illustration by Tiziano Baracchi, © Fantasy Flight Games

 The Winds of Winter (POV)

-Princess Arianne Nymeros Martell, better known simply as Arianne Martell, is a member of House Martell and is the eldest daughter of the ruling Prince of Dorne, Doran of House Martell, and his consort, Lady Mellario of the Free City of Norvos.
+Princess Arianne Nymeros Martell, better known simply as Arianne Martell, is a member of House Martell and is the eldest daughter of Doran Martell, the ruling Prince of Dorne, and his consort, Lady Mellario of the Free City of Norvos.
 According to Dornish customs, she is the heiress of Sunspear, and the future ruling Princess of Dorne.
 Arianne is a POV character in A Feast for Crows and The Winds of Winter.